Last update October 20th, 2014

 “Thank you for contacting me.
-Sorry I can’t help you because my blog isn’t about remote control cyborgs so I don’t think your product will interest my readers.”
+Sorry, but I can’t help you because my blog isn’t about remote control cyborgs so I don’t think your product will interest my readers.”

 Times have changed.
 Now a cursory glance is all an unsolicited pitch gets before I hit delete.
-Often I only read the subject of the email before I delete it.
+A lot of time, I only read the subject of the email before I delete it.

 I no longer feel guilty about that either because some of the pitch emails don’t seem to come from real people, or at least not from people with real communications skills, real passion for what they do or a real idea about how to get people to say yes.

-So I decided to update an old post about How to write a pitch if it’s something you’re struggling with.
+So I decided to update an old post about How to write a pitch.
 But first let’s look at what not to do when you write a pitch.

 How Not to Write a Pitch Email